Independent shops and plenty of tasty food

 48 hours in Narberth

-With its well-deserved reputation as a shopper’s heaven, Narberth’s buzzing high street is renown in Pembrokeshire and wider Wales as a perfect year-round destination.
-Proudly independent, you’ll find an eclectic mix of unique and high-quality offerings in its many lovely shops, eateries and galleries.
+Not only is Narberth’s buzzing high street renowned in Pembrokeshire and wider Wales as a perfect year-round destination, it’s also been voted best place to live in Wales by the Sunday Times.
+And it’s easy to see why – the town is a thriving mix of eclectic and unique traders with high-quality offerings in its many lovely shops, eateries and galleries.
+One of the driving forces behind its success is a bursting arts scene which brings all sorts of live music and performances to this small Welsh town.
+Did you know the Queens Hall was the first place in Wales where Elton John performed?
+It’s a place where the locals live and work, surrounded by quiet lanes and lush woodland walks to escape into and beaches a mere 15 minutes away for morning dog walks and evening swims.
 Notable events throughout the year draw in many visitors and might influence when you come… Don’t miss Narberth Food Festival held annually on the last weekend of September, the summer Carnival that brings colour and costume to the July streets, or the Big Plant Sale in the springtime which raises money for influential local charity Span Arts.

 Narberth Food Festival takes over the town in September

+The morning sees the high street come to life, so enjoy the hubbub of daily life commencing in this vibrant town.
+Follow your nose to the smell of freshly baked croissants and bread at Rock & Dough and grab a coffee to go at this popular bakery which sells out every morning.
+The almond croissants are to die for.
+Suitably woken with caffeine and pastry, spend a relaxed morning perusing the shops and boutiques at your leisure, taking in the artistic and culinary capability of Narberth’s local community.
 There are all kinds of shops to explore – if you’re after something special to show for your time in Pembrokeshire, you’ll definitely find it here.
-It’s hard to pick out favourites, but we love the Golden Sheaf Gallery, where you can find all kinds of quality items and goodies from handmade toiletries to Welsh jewellery, handbags, clothes and homeware.
-Head on up the plush carpeted staircase to the first floor gallery, where you’ll find originals and prints from local artists, including big Pembrokeshire names such as John Knapp Fisher, Jackie Morris and Chris Neale, art supplies to equip your holiday, and beautiful books to take home.
+It’s hard to pick out favourites, but we love the Golden Sheaf Gallery – head on up the plush carpeted staircase to the first floor gallery, where you’ll find originals and prints from local artists, including big Pembrokeshire names such as John Knapp Fisher, Jackie Morris and Chris Neale, art supplies to equip your holiday, and beautiful books to take home.
 The shop’s six rooms spill out into the old clock tower, so be sure to cross the road and have a look inside this historic town centrepiece.
+It’s worth popping into Ultracomida Deli with its fabulous array of cheeses on display as well as Spanish almonds, tins of paprika, Rioja and olives.
+It does an excellent espresso too if you need a pick-me-up.
+Lose yourself in Wise Buys with its shelves spilling with local flavours and fresh fruit and veg, and for organic and wholefoods try the PlumVanilla Café or the Happy Planet Green Store.

 The Golden Sheaf Gallery